Joinesty/nullafi-node-sdk/README.md

 ------------
 Communicataion vaults will store aliases for data types that will need to maintain their transactional integrity.
 Creating a communication vault is a similar process to a static vault, but the data aliased inside will be different.

 The alias generated for communication emails will be a functioning email.
 Nullafi will handle receiving messages to this address and relaying them to the real email address.
 White list senders and domains are added to control who may contact these users.
-Control for these emails may be found in the [Nullafi Dashboard](https://dashboard.nullafi.com/login) under the **'System'** tab.
+Control for these emails may be found in the <a href="https://dashboard.nullafi.com/login" target="_blank">Nullafi Dashboard</a> under the **'System'** tab.

 ```js
 const client = await sdk.createClient();